ReddyPrashanth/ReddyPrashanth.github.io/README.md

 - Attend weekly status update calls on the development progress.
 - Active participation in technical discussions with the team lead.
 - Coordinating with offshore team on the development progress and provide status update to project manager on weekly basis.
+- Assist in troubleshooting and debugging issues reported by QA, identifying root causes and implementing appropriate fixes.

 ### SVS TECHNOLOGIES, Memphis — Junior Software Developer

 **FEB 2018 - APR 2018**

-Worked on a project to move legacy employee registry windows application to web application using Java and its web framework .
-Small team of 3 developers carries all the work and it's relatively a small project.
-During this period acquired frontend and backend skills like Javascript, CSS, Spring and Hibernate.
+Worked on a project to move legacy employee registry windows application to web application using Java and its web framework.
+Small team of 3 developers carries out all the work and it's relatively a small project.
+During this period i acquired frontend, backend and database skills.

 ### Responsibilities

-- Migrating legacy application to use modern technologies
-- Participation on design implementation discussions.
-- Coordination with team members on problem solving
-- Weekly status updates.
+- Participate in the design, development, and testing phases of the project lifecycle, following established coding standards and best practices.
+- Collaborate with team members to analyze requirements, propose technical solutions, and estimate development efforts for new features and enhancements.
+- Write clean, efficient, and maintainable code in Java, adhering to object-oriented principles and design patterns.
+- Work with databases (such as MySQL, PostgreSQL) to implement data models and perform CRUD operations as required by the application.
+- Utilize version control systems (e.g., Github) to manage code repositories, branch management, and code merging.
+- Assist in troubleshooting and debugging issues reported by QA or end-users, identifying root causes and implementing appropriate fixes.

 ### UNIVERSITY OF SOUTH DAKOTA, Vermillion — Research Assistant